top of page

 What is STAND Week?

 STAND Week is a media safety program for youth ages 11-14.
-It is a peer-to-peer program for schools run by student leaders under the direction of adult mentors.
-It creates an atmosphere where youth feel empowered to stand firm in making healthy choices with their media use.
-It also contains a parent education component and encourages an open-dialogue on essential issues between students and their parents/guardians.
+It is a peer-to-peer school program run by student leaders.
+It is designed to create an atmosphere where youth feel empowered to stand firm and make healthy choices with technology.
+STAND Week also contains a parent education component and facilitates an open dialogue between students and their parents on essential issues.

 The power of STAND Week lies in:

-• encouraging a positive unified school atmosphere regarding healthy technology use,
+creating a positive unified atmosphere regarding healthy technology (like a media safety spirit week),

 Who created STAND Week?